cedelin/cedelin/README.md

 3D Artist & Software Developer 🤸‍♂️
 ------------------------------------

-I have been immersed in the 3D Art Industry for the past five years, where my passion lies in games and film animation.👾/t 👩‍💻Currently, I am expanding my expertise with knowledge Software Engineering.
+I have been immersed in the 3D Art Industry for the past five years, where my passion lies in games and film animation.👾\
+👩‍💻Currently, I am expanding my expertise with knowledge Software Engineering.\
 I am taking steps on the path toward Cybersecurity and becoming a pentester.👁‍🗨🏴‍☠️

 * 🌍  I'm based in Madrid, Spain.